This post is written for men -- young men, married men, and at the end, I make a plea to men who are church leaders.

 Since Theopolis has started a conversation over the value of so-called "red pill" thinking for men, I thought I'd chip in something a little different here.
 I've read a number of red pill writers over the years and found them to be mixed bag, yet very profitable if read with discernment.
 Sure, there are dangers in reading the red pill guys, just as there is danger in reading Freud or Nietzsche.
 But there is also value.
 In this post, I am not really interested in critiquing all that is wrong with the red pill; that has been done elsewhere.
 Rather, I am interested in asking how we can derive benefit from what the red pill gets right and how we as Christians (and especially pastors) might build upon.

 Aaron Renn’s Theopolis contribution is correct in claiming that the church has largely failed men.
 Indeed, it’s not just that the church has failed to attract men; the church has in some cases almost actively driven men away, either by shaming them or misleading them.
 The "manosphere" has been one place many men (especially younger men) have turned to take up the slack.
 Of course, this has produced mixed results, as Renn notes.
 The early red-pillers were largely focused on fornicating and many were brimming with misogyny.
 But there have been a few red pill writers who have matured and do have something useful to offer.
 We can also include here those who have developed a Christian version of the red pill (though they may not like that terminology, and understandably distance themselves from it).
 I'd especially include here many of those who have intentionally sought to reach Christian men with a better message than either the manosphere or the contemporary evangelical church.
-I have in mind especially Renn (who has been one of my chief influences), Craig James (who has perhaps the best blog on practical manhood), and the excellent work being done by Mike Foster and Bnonn Tennant at the It's Good to be a Man website as they seek to reconstruct biblical masculinity and the productive household.
+I have in mind especially Renn, who has been one of my chief influences in this area, and the work being done by Mike Foster and Bnonn Tennant at the It's Good to be a Man website, as they seek to reconstruct biblical masculinity and the productive household.
 The loudest voice in the manosphere, of course, is Rollo Tomassi, unless Jordan Peterson is also considered a rill pill guru (and I would put him in that category, even if Renn and Rollo would not).

 The kinds of things of value found in Rollo Tomassi, Jordan Peterson, etc., are what I would classify as “folk wisdom,” albeit "folk wisdom" for men in particular.
 Granted, it's an odd kind of folk wisdom because it is often mixed in with evolutionary psychology, bits of the Bible, “inside baseball” type jargon that requires a glossary for the newbie, sociological research, etc., but that’s essentially what it is.
 A lot of what these figures have to offer is knowledge that would have been taken for granted in previous generations.
 But we are not quite like those generations.
 While there is nothing new under the sun in an ultimate sense, there are certainly significant changes in our social and legal structures, our technology, and our cultural situation that have produced a very different understanding of intersexual dynamics.
 In short, modern people believe that their technology will empower them in such a way that their ideology will be able to triumph over nature.
 Technology + modern ideology = a new reality of our own making.
 The ideology in question is sometimes called egalitarianism, at other times called feminism, but it is at root a denial of deep differences between the sexes.
 But the real reality -- the true truth -- is that men and women remain what they have always been.
 That is to say, the differences between the sexes are stubbornly resistant to all our attempts to overcome them.
 In other words, our effort to use technology to redesign who we are is proving to be a massive failure.
 Instead of creating a newly fashioned egalitarian reality where everyone lives happily ever after, we have created a huge cultural disaster that leaves people incredibly unhappy but with no idea how to fix the problem.
 Enter the red pill -- an attempt to reckon with realities, biological and otherwise, that are politically incorrect by current standards, but tend to align with pre-sexual revolution views of intersexual dynamics.
 The red pill presents itself an antidote to the disaster brought onto male/female relationships by feminism and egalitarianism.